fablab-luenen/dokuwiki-preconfigured/README.md

-Hint: This readme is aspirational.
+This readme is aspirational.
 Not much of this is real yet.

 # dokuwiki-preconfigured